 Welcome to Spring!
 It’s time to clean the clutter and broken pieces out of our call centers and bring in some new ideas.
 To do this we need to avoid getting stuck in the “we’ve always done it this way” mentality.
 Even large call centers that pride themselves on innovation and efficiency often find that some burdensome processes and procedures fall through the cracks or are put on the back burner over and over again to never see the light of day.

-It’s easy to have this happen when we are fighting fires everyday…those emergency situations that just can’t wait and will drain our time and energy.
+It’s easy to have this happen when we are fighting fires every day…those emergencies that just can’t wait and will drain our time and energy.
 Some things are easy to start cleaning up and others will take time, but if we delay it won’t get any easier.

-Here are a few of the common opportunities we may have:
+Here are a few of the common opportunities for cleaning up call centers:

-When is the last time you honestly looked at your job descriptions in detail and compared the descriptions to what your reps and others are actually doing?
+When was the last time you honestly looked at your job descriptions in detail and compared the descriptions to what your reps and others are actually doing?

-An 18 year veteran agent recently told me that his company’s Vice President located at the main call center several states away, is now sending large batches of complicated work items to the agent’s satellite location.
-The VP told his center manager that the reason she was sending the work is that no one at the main center understood how to process the challenging work or complete in a timely and accurate fashion.
+An 18-year veteran agent recently told me that his company’s Vice President located at the main call center several states away, is now sending large batches of complicated work items to the agent’s satellite location.
+The VP told his call center manager that the reason she was sending the work was that no one at the main call center understood how to process the challenging work or complete it in a timely and accurate fashion.
 So the manager picked the veteran agent and brought the work to his desk, explaining that the VP needed this done for the reasons above.

-If our job descriptions aren’t accurate, our grade and pay levels aren’t competitive or realistic for the work done, we are in danger of losing long-term agents like this put upon veteran.
+If our call center job descriptions aren’t accurate, our grade and pay levels aren’t competitive or realistic for the work done, we are in danger of losing long-term agents and veterans.